- Administering FlowForge

 There are a set of views in the frontend used to present and edit templates.
 They get used in two different ways:

 - When creating/editing a template.
-All options are available and there is a dropdown that lets the user set the policy on the setting (which controls whether a project is allowed to override the setting)
+All options are available and there is a dropdown that lets the user set the policy on the setting (which controls whether an instance is allowed to override the setting)

-- When editing project settings.
+- When editing instance settings.
 All options are shown, but only lets the user modify those that the template policy allows to be changed.

 This reuse of the views saves a lot of code duplication, at the cost of some complication in implementing it.